-The report addresses the County's residential building activities in 2021 and progress toward meeting its Regional Housing Needs Allocation (RHNA) goals, and describes the County's progress in implementing its Housing Program as described in the adopted Housing Element.
+The report addresses the County's residential building activities in 2022 and progress toward meeting its Regional Housing Needs Allocation (RHNA) goals, and describes the County's progress in implementing its Housing Program as described in the adopted Housing Element.
 The Regional Housing Needs Allocation (RHNA) for the unincorporated area of Alameda County for the current housing element planning period of 2015-2023 is 1,769 new housing units, an average of 253 units per year.
 This need is further segmented into four broad income categories: very-low income (430 units), low income (227 units), moderate-income (295 units), and above-moderate income (817 units).
 The County's progress toward meeting these goals is summarized in the table below.
 The RHNA is based on estimates produced by the State Department of Finance (DOF) of the level of residential construction necessary to accommodate projected population growth during the planning period and to make up for current deficiencies in housing supply for existing residents.
 DOF determines the housing need for each region in the state and the Council of Governments for each region allocates a share of the regional housing need to each city and county in the region.
 The Association of Bay Area Governments (ABAG) is responsible for determining the RHNA for each local jurisdiction in the San Francisco Bay Area.
 SB 35 (Wiener, 2017) allows a streamlined approval process for residential developments that meet certain defined criteria in jurisdictions that have not met their RHNA targets.

-The APR lists the housing units for which building permits were issued from January 1, 2021 through December 31, 2021 and compares the number of building permits issued to the unincorporated County's share of regional housing need by income level for the current housing element period.
-During 2021, the County issued building permits for a total of 75 units, which includes 23 single family residences and 47 accessory dwelling units.
-Permits were also issued for one five-unit multifamily project.
-No permits were issued for two to four-unit buildings.
-These numbers represent a 19% increase over the total number of housing units issued permits in 2020 but is still well below the number of units permitted in previous years within the current housing element cycle.
-The table below shows that the number of remaining dwelling units needed to achieve the 2015-2023 RHNA is 1,148 units or 65% of the total RHNA units.
+The APR lists the housing units for which building permits were issued from January 1, 2022 through December 31, 2022 and compares the number of building permits issued to the unincorporated County's share of regional housing need by income level for the current housing element period.
+During 2022, the County issued building permits for a total of 106 units, which includes 19 single family residences, 2 two to four-unit buildings for a total of 4 units, and 83 accessory dwelling units.
+These numbers represent a 41% increase over the total number of housing units issued permits in 2021 but is still well below the number of units permitted in previous years within the current housing element cycle.
+The table below shows that the number of remaining dwelling units needed to achieve the 2015-2023 RHNA is 1,042 units or 59% of the total RHNA units.